 The BTC equivalent for any Contributions of ETH shall be calculated using the exchange rates as provided by CoinMarketCap or equivalent service chosen by INTERCHAIN and submitted to the ETH Fundraising Smart Contract before the time of the individual Contribution.
 The exchange rates used will be updated approx. once per day at the discretion of INTERCHAIN.

-For the purpose of determining when to terminate the Contribution Period and to measure the maximum Contribution per one individual, INTERCHAIN will use the most recent BTC/USD and ETH/USD exchange rate as provided by CoinMarketCap or equivalent service chosen by INTERCHAIN applied to the total BTC and ETH contributions already received.
+For the purpose of determining when to terminate the Contribution Period, INTERCHAIN will use the most recent BTC/USD and ETH/USD exchange rate as provided by CoinMarketCap or equivalent service chosen by INTERCHAIN applied to the total BTC and ETH contributions already received.

 Contribution Period

-The contribution period starts on April 6th, 2017 6am PDT and will be terminated as specified hereinafter (“Contribution Period”):
+The contribution period starts on April 6th, 2017 6am PDT (Pacific Daylight Time) and will be terminated as specified hereinafter (“Contribution Period”):

 During the first six hours of the Contribution Period, no maximum for the total amount of Contributions exists.
 However, INTERCHAIN may, at its own discretion, terminate the Contribution Period at any time during the first six hours of the Contribution Period.

-If less than USD 10,000,000 will be raised during the first six hours of the Contribution Period, the Contribution Period will continue and INTERCHAIN will use reasonable efforts to terminate the Contribution Period as soon as USD 10’000’000 have been reached.
+If less than USD $10,000,000.00 (including those from Seed, Early, and Strategic Contributors) will be raised during the first six hours of the Contribution Period, the Contribution Period will continue and INTERCHAIN will use reasonable efforts to terminate the Contribution Period as soon as USD $10,000,000.00 have been reached.

 If the Contribution Period has not been terminated earlier as per paragraph 16a or 16b above, the Contribution will automatically end two weeks after the start of the Contribution Period.